Draft of Introduction Due: 12/6, by 11pm, est.

 In your final essay you will address one of the following questions, asserting a thesis that you will support with analysis of evidence from course texts and independent research.

-- Zadie Smith’s essay addresses the film The Social Network, which came out nine years ago.
+- Zadie Smith’s essay addresses the film The Social Network, which came out in 2010.
+What has changed and what remains the same?
 How would you update her critique of Facebook and social media now?
-Respond to at least one point she makes, quoting and analyzing it in your response.

-- What impact does technology have on personal relationships in Smith’s essay?
-What would you change about the relationship between technology and personal relationships as Smith sees it or as it is now?
+- What impact does technology have on personal relationships in Smith’s essay and/or Sherman Alexie's poem?
+What would you change about the relationship between technology and personal relationships as Smith and/or Alexie see it, or as it is now?

-- What do we learn about education from Smith's or Phillips's essays, or both texts?
+- What do we learn about education from Smith's or Caryl Phillips's essays, or both texts?

 Logistics: Your essay must be at least 750 words.